fast-af/developer-portal-starter/developer-portal/for-sellers/orders/order-support/zero-fraud-guarantee.md

 # Zero Fraud Guarantee

 Fast is proud to offer sellers a **Zero Fraud Guarantee**.
-We know that fraud sucks — and we don’t think you should have to deal with it.
-So we’ve invested in the fraud detection technology that guarantees you’ll never have to worry about fraud chargebacks\* with Fast, ever.
-You’re covered 100% of the time, for 100% of your transactions.
+We know that fraud is a major pain point for online merchants — and we don’t think you should have to deal with it.
+So we’ve invested in fraud detection technology that guarantees you’ll never have to worry about fraud chargebacks\* with Fast, ever.
+You’re covered 100% of the time, for 100% of your transactions processed through Fast.

 ## How to sign up